ferrous-systems/rust-exercises/exercise-templates/cpp-interop/README.md

 # Cpp Interop

-This crate depends on a cpp header-only library [rapidcsv](https://github.com/d99kris/rapidcsv) that can help use read and process CSV files.
+This crate depends on a cpp header-only library [rapidcsv](https://github.com/d99kris/rapidcsv) that can read and process CSV files.

 You can download it on Linux/MacOS with: